agvelazquez/CLI-app-to-ingest-data/README.md

 - Include a table with values in the output plot
 - Improve notations and exceptions
 - Add a command to "run everything"

+### Late Additions
+- Replacing SQL server DB by PostgreSQL or MySQL because can work with Windows, Linux and Mac.
+Postgres seems to be the "python" of the DBs.